Bitcoin Loans: How to borrow against your BTC

 Screenshot

 As an all-in-one crypto platform, Nexo offers a convenient way to buy, sell, earn yield, or borrow.
 With Nexo’s credit line wallet, you can borrow up to 50% of your Bitcoin’s value.
-Rates favor Gold and Platinum loyalty level users, ranging from 2.9% for platinum loyalty level users up to 18.9% for base level users.
+Competitive interest rates favor Gold and Platinum loyalty level users, ranging from 2.9% for platinum loyalty level users, 5.9% for gold users and up to 18.9% for base level users.

 Borrowing With Nexo